CodingNomads/flask-webdev/content/s04_flask_installation_and_setup/s04_p04_ide_vscode.md

 To install any of these suggested extensions, look for the extensions icon:
 ![VSCode Extensions](../images/extensions-view-icon.png)

 There's also a file auto save feature in VSCode's settings.
 To toggle it, head to `File -> Preferences -> Settings...` and search for "Files: Auto Save".
+For normal users who want to save their files manually every once in a while, then this feature is not recommended.

 [//]: # (More to add on the layout)

+___

 In the next section, you'll add some code to accompany your lonely `README.md` file.
 Ready?